 Christmas is one of my favorite holidays.
-I love the smell of Christmas trees, the sparkling lights, Christmas markets… I also love all the traditions that are associated with it.
-And I love that the holiday season lasts for a full month.
-In short, I love Christmas.
+I love the smell of Christmas trees, the sparkling lights, Christmas markets… I also love all the traditions that are associated with this season.

 - If you’re wondering where jolly old St. Nick originated.
 Read all about it in St Nicholas… Santa Claus… Father Christmas.

 - Then read about St Nick’s French donkey and the many benefits of mistletoe in Mistletoe and a Flying Donkey.

 In the Western World, many Christmas traditions are fairly similar from country to country.
 However, each nation also has some customs that are particular to it.

 - A typical British Christmas just wouldn’t be the same without some special holiday desserts.
 Read about two of them in British Christmas Pudding and Pie.